Click Here To Schedule A Consultation

 What is the Cost of Botox in NYC?

-The cost of having Botox treatment may vary depending on such factors such as the experience level and skill of the injector and geographic location of the office in which you are being treated.
-Some clinics charge per unit of Botox and other offices charge Botox injections per number of areas being treated.
+The cost of having Botox treatment may vary depending on factors such as the experience level and skill of the injector and the geographic location of the office in which you are being treated.
+Some clinics charge per unit of Botox, and other offices charge Botox injections per the number of areas being treated.
 The best Botox is determined by the experience and artistry of the injector.
-Dr. Michele Green is an internationally renowned board certified cosmetic dermatologist and was among the first in NYC to incorporate cosmetic Botox injections into her private practice, located in the Upper East Side neighborhood of Manhattan.
+Dr. Michele Green is an internationally renowned board-certified cosmetic dermatologist with decades of experience providing Botox.
+She was among the first in NYC to incorporate cosmetic Botox injections into her private practice in Manhattan’s Upper East Side neighborhood.
 As a master injector of Botox with over two and a half decades of experience, she offers what has been described as the “best Botox in New York City”.
-When you consult with Dr. Green for your Botox treatment, she will work with you to determine a personalized approach for facial rejuvenation that is best suited to your needs, goals, and budget.
+When you consult with Dr. Green for your Botox treatment, she will work with you to determine a personalized facial rejuvenation approach that best suits your needs, goals, and budget.

 Does Botox make you look older once you start?

 No. The more you continue with Botox injections, the more Botox prevents you from developing fine lines and deeper wrinkles.
-Botox only makes you look younger looking once you start treatment.
-If you stop having Botox injections, your muscles of facial expression will be allowed to have movement and you will revert to the ability to wrinkle once again.
+Botox only makes you look younger once you start treatment.
+If you stop having Botox injections, your facial expression will be allowed to move, and you will revert to the ability to wrinkle once again.

 Med spas versus a private office for Botox in NYC